Role

 sales from fiat-based transactions

-Designing the bridge from Web2 to Web3
+Bridging Web2 to Web3

 This project taught me the importance of trust signals in emerging tech.
 When users feel safe, they explore.
 When brands feel supported, they grow.
 The design system we built became the foundation for every drop that followed.